josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 - Low-visibility into pre-written routines and methods.
 - Coding and structural conventions and practices are time-consuming to learn.

-The Temporal Fusion Transformer is a recently introduced neural network architecture that combines elements of recurrent and convolutional neural nets. [#TODO CITE PAPER HERE]
+The Temporal Fusion Transformer is a recently introduced neural network architecture that combines elements of recurrent and convolutional neural nets. [#TODO CITE: Tft Paper]

 ![pic1](images/model_results_tft_diagram_frompaper.png)

-**Fig. n** - #TODO: Place Image *TFT Architecture*[CITE PAPER]
+**Fig. n** - : *TFT Architecture* [#TODO: Cite Tft Paper]

 Its advantages include: